nunit/governance/vision.md

 ## Stated simply...

 **NUnit aims to be a best in breed test framework that enables end to end testing of .NET projects by individuals and teams.
-It is  unopinionated and supports a number of different kinds of tests, allows for alternative approaches to testing and is usable by team members in a variety of roles.**
+It is unopinionated and supports a number of different kinds of tests.
+NUnit allows for alternative approaches to testing and is usable by team members in a variety of roles.**

 On this page, we articulate the details of what that statement means to us.
 We don't specify features here - but try to provide set of guidelines that will help us when we are considering what features to add.